Detachment A

 The men of Detachment A, during the Berlin Brigade years.

-Detachment “A” (often shortened to "Det A") was a clandestine United States Army Special Forces unit based in West Berlin during the Cold War.
+Detachment "A" (often shortened to "Det A") was a clandestine United States Army Special Forces unit based in West Berlin during the Cold War.
 Officially designated as the 39th Special Forces Detachment (Airborne), it operated from 1956 until its inactivation in 1984.
 Detachment A was tasked with operations behind enemy lines in the event of a conflict with the Soviet Bloc, including sabotage of key targets and organizing stay-behind resistance in East Germany.
 Its existence and activities remained highly classified throughout its service.

 History

-In August 1956, six modified Operational Detachment Alpha teams and a staff element selected from the 10th Special Forces Group left Bad Tolz in privately owned vehicles for West Berlin.
+In August 1956, six modified Operational Detachment Alpha teams and a staff element selected from the 10th Special Forces Group left Bad Tölz in privately owned vehicles for West Berlin.
 Each team was composed of one senior NCO (a master sergeant) and five enlisted team members; with the staff, the group comprised approximately 90 men.
 Days later, these forces would form Detachment A on 1 September 1956.
-Within the Army, its unclassified nickname was “Detachment A,” while its formal unit title – 39th Special Forces Detachment – and its actual mission were kept classified.
+Within the Army, its unclassified nickname was "Detachment A," while its formal unit title – 39th Special Forces Detachment – and its actual mission were kept classified.
 By 1958, after several moves, the unit rehomed at the Andrews Barracks, West Berlin, and was reassigned to HHC, US Army Garrison, Berlin.
 To maintain secrecy, in 1962 the unit was again reorganized and nominally listed as the Security Platoon, Regimental Headquarters, 6th Infantry Regiment, part of the U.S. Army's Berlin Brigade.
 Their working offices were a former base of the Waffen SS, which included an old firing range in the basement where the SS had reportedly conducted executions.
 By this time the ODAs had reorganized into five (later six) mission task forces, each with compartmentalized priorities, such as dive operations or free-fall.
 The unit continued to operate under strict cover until it was finally inactivated on 30 December 1984.
 Its role was considered unique, and few official records were kept due to the sensitive nature of its assignments; only decades later were details of Det A's activities publicly acknowledged.
 The unit is now widely acknowledged to have been illegal under the Four Powers Act due to its status as an "elite" unit.
 Despite this, it was widely known in special operation circles that the British Special Air Service, US Special Forces, and Soviet Spetsnaz were all present and violating the agreement, with the Spetsnaz having a mirrored stay-behind mission in the event of a NATO breakthrough towards Russia.